 During a recent trip to Vietnam I spent 16 days on the ground visiting various sites and exploring the country, South to North.
 This was my first trip to Vietnam – Although I am a Vietnam era veteran (having enlisted in 1971), I had not served there since our draw down was underway at that point (and my Navy personnel detailer had other plans for me at the time).

 In keeping with my overall radio communications theme, some observations and notes; mostly on radio equipment relics we saw (among other sights) during our trip.
 It’s still there.

 FORWARD!
 (Sounds familiar, doesn’t it?)
-A poster with that phrase commonly seen throughout the country along with the North Vietnamese and the red “hammer and sickle” flag of the Communist Party.
+Similar posters with that phrase commonly seen throughout the country along with the North Vietnamese and the red “hammer and sickle” flag of the Communist Party.
 It seems all communist / leftist propagandists go to the same Stalinesque School of Art.

 We were standing on the front steps of the building, 50 yards from these tanks, when one of our companions’ cell phone rang.
 It was his son informing us that Obama had apparently won the US presidential election.
 How appropriate to get that news while standing here.

 You could not have planned this convergence…Que “The Twilight Zone”.